Szyntos/ElevatorSim/README.md

 # ElevatorSim

-Elevator Simulation done in Java.
-Uses Java Processing library for the visualisation and Maven for the dependencies.
+Elevator Simulation done in Java 16.
+Uses Java Processing library (v.
+3.3.7) for the visualisation and Maven for the dependencies.

 ## User Manual
 1. Running the simulation